 Sathnam Sanghera is an award-winning journalist, acclaimed author and broadcaster.
-His first television documentary, The Massacre that Shook the Empire, made for Channel 4, examined one of the darkest days in British and Indian history, The Amritsar Massacre of 1919.
+His first television documentary, The Massacre that Shook the Empire for Channel 4, examined one of the darkest days in British and Indian history, The Amritsar Massacre of 1919.
 His recent two part series, Empire State of Mind, also for Channel 4, was widely praised in both previews and reviews.
 The series was inspired by Sathnam’s bestselling book, Empireland, published in 2021.

 Sathnam is a columnist and feature writer for The Times.
 He has won numerous prizes for his journalism, including the accolade of Young Journalist of the Year at the British Press Awards in 2002, Article of the Year in the 2005 Management Today Writing Awards, Newspaper Feature of the Year in the 2005 Workworld Media Awards, HR Journalist of the Year in the 2006 and 2009 Watson Wyatt Awards for Excellence, Media Commentator of the Year in the 2015 Comment Awards and the Edgar Wallace Trophy for Writing of the Highest Quality in the 2017 London Press Club Awards.

 Sathnam regularly appears on national radio and TV.
 He has presented a variety of radio documentaries and appeared on programmes including Have I Got News For You, BBC Front Row Late and Today.